-a) As a passenger, make sure you are ready outside before the driver arrives in the vehicle.

-b) As a driver comply with the advice to keep a minimum distance of 1.5 meters outside the vehicle (urgent advice)in relation to others.
+- a) As a passenger, make sure you are ready outside before the driver arrives in the vehicle. - b) As a driver keep a minimum distance of 1.5 meters outside the vehicle in relation to others.
 In case of waiting for a passenger, stay with or in your vehicle.